A scholar, writer, and educator in digital media history and ecology, techno-cultural studies, and Asian and global history of cities.

 Remapping Smart Cities: A History of Technological Futures in Korea is a book project based on my fieldwork in Songdo, known as South Korea's first "smart" city.
 I trace the long history of Songdo from the vantage point of South Korean urban and media history in the twentieth century.

-Decolonizing AI Ethics, Governance, and Education looks at the limitations of a prevalent corporate-friendly approach to embed ethics into the design and development of AI.
+Decolonizing AI Ethics, Governance, and Education looks at the limitations of a prevalent corporate-friendly approach to embedding ethics into the design and development of AI.
 With the Social and Ethical Responsibilities of Computing (SERC) Group at the MIT Schwarzman College of Computing, I have developed pedagogic materials to teach historical and societal dimensions of computing.
+See the first iteration of SERC on MIT OpenCourseWare.